ishaanbedi/Snap-List/README.md

 ## Installation

 - Clone or download the repository to your local machine.
-- Open the project in Xcode by double-clicking the Snap Snap List.xcodeproj file.
+- Open the project in Xcode by double-clicking the Snap List.xcodeproj file.
 - Connect your iOS device to your Mac.
 - Select your device as the build target in Xcode.
 - Build and run the app on your iOS device.